trealla-prolog/trealla-OLDv1/README.md

 to get the *xxd* utility.

 For unbounded arithmetic uses a modified fork of the [imath](https://github.com/infradig/imath) library, which is partially included in the source.
+Note, unbounded integers (aka. bigints) are for arithmetic purposes only and will give a type_error when used inplaces not expected.
+The *imath* library has a bug whereby printing large numbers becomes exponentially slower (100K+ digits) and will require a switch to *libtomath* at some point to remedy.

 Usage